needle-mirror/com.unity.entities/Documentation~/aspects-create.md

 # Create an aspect

 To create an aspect, use the [`IAspect`](xref:Unity.Entities.IAspect) interface.
-You must declare an aspect as a readonly partial struct, and the struct must specify itself to the `IAspect<T>` generic parameter:
+You must declare an aspect as a readonly partial struct, and the struct must implement the `IAspect` interface:

 ```c#
 using Unity.Entities;